-India is undergoing an epidemiological transition with both non-communicable and chronic diseases being the leading causes of death.
-There is no national health insurance, so private companies are the only option for health insurance.
-Most families pay their healthcare expenses out of pocket, often leading to catastrophic health expenditure, a medical payment that damages a family’s ability to keep a basic standard of living.
+India is undergoing an epidemiological transition, as both non-communicable and chronic diseases are now the leading causes of death.
+There is no national health insurance, so private companies are the only option.
+Most families pay their healthcare expenses out of pocket, often leading to catastrophic health expenditures and medical payments that damage a family’s ability to maintain a basic standard of living.

 Communities We Serve

 Volunteers will be working with the Sevak Project in the state of Gujarat.
-Sevak is a statewide intervention of chronic disease prevention and management.
-It is an evidence-based project to improve sanitation and health education in rural communities through improved awareness and knowledge of chronic disease prevention and management.
-It uses the US Navy’s Independent Duty Corpsman (IDC) model for training and work on a smaller scale), workers seek to improve sanitation and provide health education to rural communities.
+Sevak is a statewide intervention program to improve public awareness and knowledge of chronic disease prevention and management.
+Using the U.S. Navy’s Independent Duty Corpsman (IDC) model for training and work (on a smaller scale), workers seek to improve sanitation and provide health education to rural communities.

 This project started in July 2010 and has screened over 10,000 people.
 It is one of the most successful non-governmental projects in India.

 ISL has strict housing standards for cleanliness, safety and comfort.
 Each volunteer shares a room and shower facilities, but has their own bed.
 Housing locations are selected according to proximity to program sites.
-ISL staff members stay with volunteers and are always available 24/7.
+ISL staff members stay with volunteers and are available 24/7.